Tun Razak Exchange: Prudential Malaysia – Headquarters

 Prudential Malaysia has relocated its Malaysia headquarters to a 27-storey purpose-built building in the TRX's financial district.
 The new Prudential headquarters, located adjacent to TRX's main pedestrian gateway from the Bukit Bintang area, incorporates the traditional Malaysian element of Tengkolok Diraja (a Malay royal headgear).
 With 51,018 m2 of Grade A office space, the building will house all of Prudential's life insurance and asset management businesses in Malaysia under one roof.
 The owner-cum-developer of this building is IJM Corp Bhd, through its wholly owned subsidiary Fairview Valley Sdn Bhd.
 IJM Construction Sdn Bhd is the main contractor of this Grade A, LEED Gold-certified office building.
 Construction work on this 27-storey building started in January 2017, and by December 2017, IJM had completed the building's structural works up to its top floor.
-As af the second half of 2018, IJM had already secured tenants (which includes Prudential Malaysia) for 84% of its net lettable area.
+As of the second half of 2018, IJM had already secured tenants (which includes Prudential Malaysia) for 84% of its net lettable area.
 The building was designed by Broadway Malyan, a global architectural firm after it won an international design competition for the building.